sureshjoshi/android-ndk-swig-example/README.md

 * [Android NDK](https://developer.android.com/tools/sdk/ndk/index.html)
 * [SWIG](http://www.swig.org/)

-Note: I have updated the Github repo (in the develop branch) to use Android Studio 1.5 with the latest experimental Gradle plugin (0.6.0-alpha3).
+## Android Studio 2/3

+Since Android Studio 2.2, CMake and the NDK have a higher status in the Android ecosystem, so Gradle hacks are no longer necessary.
+The only dependency is:

+* [SWIG](http://www.swig.org/) - Which needs to be on your system path too, so CMake can pick it up

+SWIG is setup in the CMakeLists.txt file, so you only need to setup the correct directories and source files.

 License
 -------

 	The MIT License (MIT)

-	Copyright (c) 2015 Suresh Joshi
+	Copyright (c) 2017 Suresh Joshi

 	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal